mphuie/digitalocean-ansible-electron/README.md

-# digitalocean-electron
+# digitalocean-ansible-electron

-> An electron-vue project
+> An electron-vuejs project that integrates digitalocean API and ansible

+- Simple UI for digitalocean droplet view and creation
+- Builds an ansible inventory file based on your digitalocean droplets, grouping hosts by tags
+- TODO kick off ansible playbooks on host(s)
+- ...

 ## Build Setup